Whether your case is simple or complex, Rush specialists bring all the expertise together to treat all kinds of head and neck tumors.

 - Chemotherapy, used alone or combined with radiation therapy and/or surgery

-- Targeted therapy drugs that block a tumor protein called epidermal growth factor receptor (EGFR) may help stop or slow the growth of certain types of head and neck cancer
+- Targeted therapy drugs may help stop or slow the growth of certain types of head and neck cancer

 - Reconstructive and plastic surgery may be needed after tumor removal surgery to rebuild bones or tissues.

-- The specialists at the Rush Skull Base Surgery Center collaborate to provide the least invasive but most effective treatment possible, including minimally invasive surgery to remove the tumors and targeted radiation therapy that kills microscopic tumor cells without harming healthy surrounding tissue.
+- Effective, minimally invasive treatment: Your care team at Rush will provide the least invasive but most effective treatment possible, including minimally invasive surgery and targeted radiation therapy that kills microscopic tumor cells.

-- For head and neck cancers, ENT surgeons have expertise in transoral robotic surgery (TORS), which allows for significantly less scarring than open procedures.
+- Leaders in innovation: For head and neck cancers, skull base and head and neck surgeons have expertise in transoral robotic surgery (TORS) and image-guided skull base techniques, which allow for significantly less scarring than open procedures.
 Typically, open surgeries require the splitting of bones and other structures in the mouth and throat.
 In contrast, with a TORS procedure, patients typically have a scar of several millimeters and no splitting of the bones.